nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ## Access I/O via sysfs

 There are several pins that can be configured as digital input and output on the C.H.I.P.
 Pro.
-Check out the [Multiplexing table](https://docs.getchip.com/chip_pro.html#gr8-pins-and-multiplexing-on-c-h-i-p-pro)  to see what is available on C.H.I.P.
-Pro.
+Check out the [Multiplexing table](https://docs.getchip.com/chip_pro.html#gr8-pins-and-multiplexing-on-c-h-i-p-pro)  to see what is available.

-GPIO is accessed through a [sysfs interface](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).
-By default, **PE4 - PE11** are set as eight digital I/Os ready for you to use (CSI_D0 - CSI_D7).
+GPIO is accessed through Linux's [sysfs interface](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).
+By default, **PE4 - PE11** are set as eight digital I/Os ready for you to use (CSID0 - CSID7).

 Below are some basic exercises to check if the digital in/out pins are working correctly.